genomicsITER/mutational-burden-and-ccRCC-mortality/data/Readme.md

 # Description of VCF file

-somatic.vcf was the file were somatic mutations for clear cell Renal Cell Carcinoma (ccRCC) was reported.
-Ten patients were included in this study, whose paired samples from the tumour and normal (health) tissues were sequenced with Ion Torrent platform.
-The germline variation was ruled out by compairing with tumour detected variation, obtaining a total of 9,220 SNVs with somatic origin.
-All the indels were discarded in the filtering processes.
+_somatic.vcf_ file contains somatic mutations for clear cell Renal Cell Carcinoma (ccRCC).

+Paired samples from tumor and normal (health) tissues were sequenced using the Ion Torrent platform.

+The germline variation was ruled out by comparison with tumour detected variation.
+A total of 9,220 somatic SNV were observed.
+INDEL variants were discarded in the filtering processes.
-In this file, users will be able to find the genotypes corresponding to each patient and to each reported somatic variant.
-The genotypes are indicated in 10 columns, where the header indicates the corresponding patient accompanied by T (tumor).

 ## For more details, please see the study article.
 Mendoza-Alvarez, A., Guillen-Guio, B., Baez-Ortega, A., Hernandez-Perez, C., Lakhwani-Lakhwani, S., Maeso, MDC., Lorenzo-Salazar, J.M., Morales, M., and Flores, C. Whole-exome sequencing identifies somatic mutation associated with mortality in metastatic clear cell kidney carcinoma.